Tornado Druid Endgame Build Guide

 Welcome to the Tornado Druid Endgame Guide!
 A classic amongst the Druid's builds, the Tornado Druid is a flexible caster capable of harnessing nature's wrath to unleash devastating Tornadoes on demons and fiends alike!

 At its core, Tornado is an unpredictable Core Skill that wanders the battlefield aimlessly.
-However, by utilizing the Stormchaser's aspect, we can reduce the randomness of its movements and direct it towards enemies for reliable damage output.
+However, by utilizing the Stormchaser's aspect, you can reduce the randomness of its movements and direct it towards enemies for reliable damage output.
 Unfortunately, Stormchaser's is a drop/gamble-only aspect, and your mileage with this build will heavily depend on whether or not you can find this aspect early on.

 This guide will teach you all you need to know to be successful with the Tornado Druid.
 Let's dive in!